NewKnave/NewKnave/README.md

 ### My works

-ACSSh and ACSASh.
+ACSSh94 and ACSASh94.
 These two are inspired by the Caesar Cipher.
 It is a simple program that I am proud of!

+The 8, 16, and 32 bits hashing algorithms are concepts about how a hashing algorithm works.

 <!--
 **NewKnave/NewKnave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.